getsentry/sentry.engineering/data/blog/session-replay-sdk-bundle-size-optimizations.md

 - Remove unused code from our rrweb fork
 - Remove unused code in Session Replay itself
 - Allow to remove the included compression worker in favor of hosting it yourself
+- Move to a different compression library with a smaller footprint

 ## Primer: rrweb